opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 Introduced 1.1
 {: .label .label-purple }

-Deletes a detector results based on a query.
+Deletes the results of a detector based on a query.

 #### Request

 ```json
 DELETE _plugins/_anomaly_detection/detectors/results
 {
   "query": {
     "bool": {